mikespub-org/seblucas-cops/DESIGN.md

   - mikespub/php-epub-meta to open EPUB files
   - nikic/fast-route for URL routing
   - phpmailer/phpmailer to send mail to Kindle
+  - symfony/string as alternative for normAndUp and slugify
   - twig/twig to support Twig templates
 - NPM Assets
   - bootstrap 3